awsdocs/aws-datasync-user-guide/doc_source/API_DescribeLocationEfs.md

 # DescribeLocationEfs<a name="API_DescribeLocationEfs"></a>

-Returns metadata, such as the path information about an Amazon EFS location\.
+Returns metadata about your AWS DataSync location for an Amazon EFS file system\.

 ## Request Syntax<a name="API_DescribeLocationEfs_RequestSyntax"></a>